durgashekhawat10-svg/AI-language-translator/screenshots/README.md

 - Translation results
 - Different translation examples

-These images are used in the main README to showcase the project.
+These images are used in the main README to showcase the project in more detail.